 County Number of Inquiries

-Champaign 1
+DeKalb 1

-DuPage 29
+DuPage 21

-Kane 2
+Kane 3

+Kendall 1

-Lake 7
+Lake 5

+LaSalle 1

+Madison 1

-McHenry 1
+McHenry 9

+McLean 3

 Ogle 1

+Peoria 1

-Rock Island 1
+Rock Island 2

-Sangamon 3
+Sangamon 4

+St. Clair 2

 Stephenson 1

 Whiteside 1

-Will 3
+Will 8

-Williamson 1

-Winnebago 2
+Winnebago 6

-Out of State 1
+Out of State 2

-Total 54
+Total 73

 The Ombudsperson was able to categorize inquiries by subject matter.
-Approximately 54% of the inquiries raised governance issues-whether a board provided adequate notice of meetings, whether the board improperly conducted business in closed session, whether board members were inappropriately compensated, and whether the association violated or failed to adhere to the provisions of the Condominium Property Act or the Common Interest Community Association Act or an association's governance documents, for instance.
+Approximately 27% of the inquiries raised governance issues-whether a board provided adequate notice of meetings, whether the board improperly conducted business in closed session, whether board members were inappropriately compensated, and whether the association violated or failed to adhere to the provisions of the Condominium Property Act, or the Common Interest Community Association Act or an association's governance documents, for instance.
 A number of these inquiries sought detailed responses involving an interpretation of an association's declaration and/or bylaws and the persons seeking responses of this nature were advised to carefully read their associations' governing documents.
-Five percent of the inquiries involved unit owner' rights to access records of an association.
-The Ombudsperson received 26 inquiries relating to internal or external complaint or dispute resolution processes, and eight questions relating to the adoption or imposition or budgets or assessments.
-Eleven questions related to the adoption or enforcement of rules.
-Of the inquiries received by the Ombudsperson, slightly more than one-quarter involved matters not readily susceptible to categorization, such as tenant conduct in common areas, the use and assignment of parking spaces, issues involving noise, the temperature in the common areas, leaks in units owned by others, and alleged zoning violations.
+Nine percent of the inquiries involved unit owner' rights to access records of an association.
+The Ombudsperson received 28 inquiries relating to internal or external complaint or dispute resolution processes, and 11 inquiries relating to the adoption or imposition or budgets or assessments.
+Twenty inquiries related to the adoption or enforcement of rules.
+Of the inquiries received by the Ombudsperson, almost 20% involved matters not readily susceptible to categorization, such as tenant conduct in common areas, the use and assignment of parking spaces, building and health code concerns, issues involving noise, the temperature in the common areas, leaks in units owned by others, pest infestation, and alleged mismanagement.

-In response to the inquiries received by the Ombudsperson's Office, individuals were provided with citations to the General Not for Profit Corporation Act, the Condominium Property Act or the Common Interest Community Association Act, as appropriate, and provided with generally responsive information.
+In response to the inquiries received by the Ombudsperson's Office, individuals were provided with citations to the General Not for Profit Corporation Act, the Condominium Property Act, or the Common

+Interest Community Association Act, as appropriate, and provided with generally responsive information.
 Persons submitting inquiries were informed that the Ombudsperson is prohibited from providing legal advice, has no power to enforce any laws or regulations, including the regulation or registration of professions, association, companies or people, and cannot hear, mediate or resolve issues between unit owners and associations.
 Persons making inquiries were also informed about the availability of educational documents on the Ombudsperson's website.

 The Ombudsperson has developed and posted a robust library of publications available on its website.
-These include the following eleven FAQs ("Frequently Asked Questions"): What Are The Documents That Govern An Association?
+All publications are regularly updated to reflect amendments to the Condominium Property Act, the Common Interest Community Association Act and the Condominium and Common Interest Community Ombudsperson Act.
+These include the following eleven FAQs ("Frequently Asked Questions"):

+What Are The Documents That Govern An Association?
 How Do You Adopt Rules and Regulations?
 What Are The Benefits Of Incorporation For Associations?
 What Insurance Is An Association Required To Maintain?
 How Does An Association Adopt A Budget?
 What Are The Requirements For Meetings?
 What Is Closed Session And What Can Be Decided There?
 How Are Declarations and Rules Enforced?
 How Does A Condo Association Adopt A Special Assessment?
 Which Law Governs My Association?
 How Does a Deconverson Work?